makyo/writing/work/sawtooth/a-theory-of-attachment/a-theory-of-attachment.md

 "Of course," she murmured.
 "The last thing I want to do is to hurt you."

 "I know, love."
 He lifted her paws and brushed his cheek against them, then seemed to remember the wound on her wrist and smiled apologetically.
-"Sorry."
+"Sorry.
+Are you alright?"

-"It's alright, it stings, but isn't bad."
+"It's alright.
+It stings, but isn't bad."
 She paused, then picked up the thread again.
 "Still, do you want me to hold off on any more dates with her for a while, too?
 Would that help any?"

 Aiden shook his head.
 "No, that's alright.
 In fact, more would probably be better, so I can get used to things faster."

 He looked exhausted. *She* was exhausted.
-Work, a date, sex, fighting, blood, love.
+Work, a date, sex, an argument, blood, love.
 Sélène felt like she lived in a soap opera.
 She winced as she struggled to stand, helping Aiden up shortly after. then it was time for a proper hug, with no leaning forward or awkward angles.
 Aiden really was her pillar, her anchor.

-"Malina wants to meet up Friday or Saturday, would you like me to cancel?"
+"Malina wanted to meet up Friday or Saturday, would you like me to cancel?"

 Aiden was quiet for a few seconds, then he smiled and brushed his cheek against hers in another soft kiss.
 "Do you think she'd like to have dinner over here?"